dyvenia/viadot/docs/user_guide/config_key.md

 ```

 The above will pass all the configurations, including secrets like passwords, to the class.
 This avoids having to write secrets or configs in the code.

-### Storing the file locally

-Currently, only local files are supported.
-Make sure to store the file at the correct path.

-* On Linux the path is `~/.config/viadot/config.yaml`